MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-In order to demonstrate how the geometry and dimensionality of the intention representation evolve as it is propagated through the decoder, we visualized the first 3 principal components (PCs) of the intention and latent activations of each hidden layer for all reaching tasks of the mouse arm (Fig. \hyperref[fig5]{5d}).
-The latent intention encoded a compressed representation with 54.2\% variance along its first principal component (98\% across the first three PCs), indicating a strongly structured low-dimensional space.
-In the decoder, it was relatively higher dimensional in the early layers (54.8\% explained variance in the first 3 PCs); however, by the final layer, it became lower-dimensional (78.1\% variance explained in the first 3 PCs), consistent with the idea that motor activity resides in a low-dimensional subspace, potentially reflecting ``motor synergies'' \cite{Shenoy2013-jo}.
-We saw that a topological structure emerged in the later hidden layers of the network, where a toroidal structure with a noticeable topological invariant (or hole) represents the reaching cycle.
+To illustrate another way the framework can be used, we asked whether the network activity produced by MIMIC-MJX controllers can be interrogated with the analysis methods commonly applied to neural recordings, examining two representative cases.
+First, to see how the representation evolves as it is propagated through the decoder, we visualized the first 3 principal components (PCs) of the activations of each hidden layer for all reaching tasks of the mouse arm (\hyperref[fig6]{Fig. 6a}).
+The motor intention space encoded a compressed representation with 43.4\% variance along its first principal component (79.9\% across the first three PCs), indicating a structured low-dimensional space.
+In the decoder, it was relatively higher dimensional in the early layers (54.6\% explained variance in the first 3 PCs); however, by the final layer, it became lower-dimensional (66.2\% variance explained in the first 3 PCs), consistent with the idea that motor activity resides in a low-dimensional subspace, potentially reflecting ``motor synergies'' \cite{Shenoy2013-jo}.
+We saw that a topological structure emerged in the later hidden layers of the network, where a toroidal structure with a noticeable topological invariant represents the reaching cycle.

-The learned latent space also encodes kinematically interpretable information.
-We visualized 3- and 2-dimensional PCA embeddings of the latent vectors during fly walking behavior, showing the low dimensional, cyclic manifold of the gait cycle (Fig. \hyperref[fig5]{5e top}).
-Similar to previous work\cite{DeAngelis2019-fa}, each point represents the PCA embedding of a 30-timestep window of latent vectors, representing 0.06 seconds.
+We also found that the learned motor intention space can encode low-dimensional kinematic features.
+We visualized 3- and 2-dimensional PCA embeddings of motor intention vectors during fly walking behavior, showing the low-dimensional, cyclic manifold of the gait cycle (\hyperref[fig6]{Fig. 6b top}).
+Similar to previous work \cite{DeAngelis2019-fa}, each point represents the PCA embedding of a 30-timestep window of motor intention vectors, representing 0.06 seconds.
 In addition to the salient cycles along PCs 2 and 3, this manifold reflects a linear representation of gait velocity along the orthogonal PC1 axis, as shown by the color gradient denoting the average velocity of each clip smoothly changing along this axis.
-We performed the same analysis on the kinematic features (joint angles) acquired through \textbf{stac-mjx}, and found that it also results in the same structured embedding space (Fig. \hyperref[fig5]{5e bottom}).

-While these analyses serve as illustrative examples, they confirm that the latent space captures interpretable structure, highlighting the potential for applying more directed neural representational analysis techniques to the learned computations in the control policies \cite{Pandarinath2018-ua, Keshtkaran2022-en}.
+Quantifying this structure, the mean position along intention-latent PC1 and the frequency of the PC2/PC3 gait cycle were both strong predictors of the fly's locomotor speed (\hyperref[fig6]{Fig. 6b bottom}).